Australian Biological Resources Study

 Members of the family Brachioteuthidae are small to medium sized squid (less than 100 mm mantle length (ML)), with slender muscular mantles, sometimes produced as a short tail.

 The taxonomy of the family is presently unstable and a thorough revision is required (Roper & Jereb 2010).
 Prior to 2001, the family Brachioteuthidae was considered to be monogeneric with the five nominal genera synonymised with Brachioteuthis Verrill.
 Lipinski (2001) described a new genus Slosarczykovia, with 1 species, and a new species of Brachioteuthis.
-Seven species, in two genera, are currently recognised as valid (Roper & Jereb 2010), with one species recorded from Australian waters.
+Seven species, in two genera, are currently recognised as valid (Roper & Jereb 2010), with four species recorded from Australian waters.

 Brachioteuthis riisei (Steenstrup) was first recorded from Australian waters by Allan (1945).
 It has since been taken in midwater trawls in an eddy of the East Australian Current (Brandt 1983).
 Lu & Phillips (1985) listed only B. riisei from Australian waters, although Nesis (1979) assigned specimens in his net collections to B. behni (Steenstrup) and Clarke (1966) reported B. picta Chun from the southern Indian Ocean and around New Zealand.